Christopher Morel Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.
+- The Pirates pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates' 4.19 team ERA ranks 15th across all league pitching staffs.
+- The Pirates have the 17th-ranked team ERA across all league pitching staffs (4.29).

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (67 total, one per game).
+- The Pirates allow the third-fewest home runs in baseball (67 total, one per game).

+- Oviedo gets the start for the Pirates, his 14th of the season.
+He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.

+- In his most recent time out on Saturday, the right-hander tossed 6 1/3 innings against the New York Mets, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.